|Understanding Wine Labels (Part 1)

 the cork.
 The place to start is in learning the legal requirements.

-Local laws dictate label information for the point of sale where the
+Label laws are dictated by the National laws at the point of sale where the

-wine is marketed, rather than where the wine is made.
+wine is marketed.
+Other regulations, prescribed where the wine is made, may also apply.
 There can be great

 variation in labeling requirements from country to country.
 America,